HyperQB/hyperqb.github.io/_sources/case-studies/concurrency/snark.rst.txt

 SNARK is known to have two linearizability bugs.
 With the use of *pessimistic semantics*, a witness of linearizability violation of length :math:`k` is enough to infer that the given system does not satisfy the linearizability property.
-*HyperQB* returns SAT identifying both bugs and producing two counterexamples.
+*HyperQB* returns UNSAT identifying both bugs and counterexamples.
 The bugs returned are consistent with the ones reported in :ref:`[DDG+04] <DDG+04>`.

 The NuSMV model(s)